foxdoubt/foxdoubt.io/content/blog/smart-techniques-dumb-css/index.md

 }
 ```

-and have the selector names available as an object, so you can do things like this:
+In your React, you have the selector names available by key in an object, so you can do things like this:

 ```jsx
 // bio.jsx